Joseph J. Ellis

 About Joseph J. Ellis

 Joseph J. Ellis is a renowned historian and leading scholar of American history.
 He is the author of the Pulitzer Prize–winning Founding Brothers: The Revolutionary Generation and the National Book Award–winning American Sphinx, a biography of Thomas Jefferson.
 His book The Quartet is the unexpected story of why the thirteen colonies, having just fought off the imposition of a distant centralized governing power, would decide to subordinate themselves anew.
-Most recently, he published American Dialogue.
+Most recently, he published American Dialogue: The Founders and Us.

 Ellis is one of the most widely read scholars of the Revolutionary period and a sought-after speaker for his unparalleled expertise on the lives of our nation’s early presidents.
 He fascinates crowds with detailed stories of these leaders, demonstrating how their politics and characters shaped the United States.
 In examining the extensive contributions of each of these men, Ellis instills in his audiences a new appreciation for their presidential achievements.

 His in-depth chronicle of the life of President George Washington, His Excellency: George Washington, and a joint biography of John and Abigail Adams, First Family: Abigail and John Adams, were New York Times bestsellers.
 His latest book, Revolutionary Summer: The Birth of American Independence, was published by Knopf in June 2013.